Why am I donating blood to help COVID-19 patients?

 - Negative for HLA antibodies.
 Some women who’ve been pregnant, and males or females who’ve had a blood transfusion, will test positive for HLA antibodies.

-If you’ve recovered from COVID-19 and would like to donate blood for the convalescent plasma therapy program, visit this link
+If you’ve recovered from COVID-19 and would like to donate blood for the convalescent plasma therapy program, visit this link for more information.

 I’m thankful to have the opportunity to participate in this research project to help save lives.